surrealdb/surrealdb.py/README.md

 Insert a new record or update an existing one, ensuring no duplicate entries. `thing` is a table or record id

 ## Query Execution
+### set(name, value)

+### unset(name)

 ### query(query: str, variables: dict = {}) -> List[dict]
 Execute a custom SurrealQL query with optional variables for dynamic content.
+Variable set via the `set` method are available to be the query sql.
 The results are returned as a list of dictionaries.

 ## Live Queries
 Live queries enable monitoring of real-time changes in the database.
 This is particularly useful for applications requiring immediate